petrelharp/nw_prob_2019/nw-prob-talk.md

 -----------

+Given
-Concretely, given an input tree sequence and a subset of its nodes we call the *samples*, we want a new tree sequence for which:
+an input tree sequence
+and a subset of its nodes we call the *samples*,

+we want a new tree sequence for which:

-1. All marginal trees match the corresponding subtree in the input tree sequence.
+1. All marginal subtrees agree.

-2. Every non-sample node in marginal trees has at least two children.
+2. All non-sample nodes have at least two children in every tree.

 3. All nodes and edges are ancestral to at least one sample.

-4. No adjacent redundant edges
+4. No mergeable edges
     (e.g., $(\ell, x, p, c) + (x, r, p, c) \rightarrow (\ell, r, p, c)$).

 -----------